rogamboa/email-spam-detector/README.md

 ## Context

 ### What is Spam?
-Spam email is considered similar to the junk mail one would recieve in their physical mail.
+Spam email is considered similar to the junk mail one would receive in their physical mail.
 The majority these spam emails are unsolicited commercial advertising and simply result in clogging up your email inbox.
 Unlike regular junk mail though, not only is email spam annoying, but may contain potentially dangerous content including:

 - links to websites meant to steal personal information or download malware
 - a seemingly legitimate file attachment that has malware embedded.

-Today, email spam is prevelant as ever.
+Today, email spam is prevalent as ever.
 In November 2020, the average daily volume were as follows:

 - 210.54 Billion Average Daily Spam Volume (84.84% of total global email traffic)
 - 38.16 Billion Average Daily Legitimate Volume (15.16% of total global email traffic)